impostorsguides/impostorsguides.github.io/rbenv/1-aa-content.md

 Next is the `\(...\)` syntax.
 The slashes simply escape the opening and closing parentheses.
 The parentheses themselves are meant to create a sub-expression, as mentioned [here](https://web.archive.org/web/20221016162544/https://www.gnu.org/software/sed/manual/sed.html#Back_002dreferences-and-Subexpressions).
 The concept of sub-expressions is actually related to the `\1` syntax that we also see in the current `sed` command.
 From the docs:

 > back-references are regular expression commands which refer to a previous part of the matched regular expression.
-Back-references are specified with backslash and a single digit (e.g. ‘\1').
+Back-references are specified with backslash and a single digit (e.g. '\1').
 The part of the regular expression they refer to is called a subexpression, and is designated with parentheses.
 >
 > Back-references and subexpressions are used in two cases: in the regular expression search pattern, and in the replacement part of the s command...
 >
 > In a regular expression pattern, back-references are used to match the same content as a previously matched subexpression.
-In the following example, the subexpression is ‘.' - any single character (being surrounded by parentheses makes it a subexpression).
-The back-reference ‘\1' asks to match the same content (same character) as the sub-expression.
+In the following example, the subexpression is '.' - any single character (being surrounded by parentheses makes it a subexpression).
+The back-reference '\1' asks to match the same content (same character) as the sub-expression.
 >
-> The command below matches words starting with any character, followed by the letter ‘o', followed by the same character as the first.
+> The command below matches words starting with any character, followed by the letter 'o', followed by the same character as the first.
 >
 > ```
 > $ sed -E -n '/^(.)o\1$/p' /usr/share/dict/words